 Dr. Luise Noring has a background in supply chain management, including a Master in supply chain management and a Ph.D. in supply chain partnerships.
 For the past six years, Dr. Noring’s focus has shifted to include research into the complexity of cities homing in on understanding how cities are governed and financed.
 Dr. Noring’s research is applied and samples experience and learnings across predominantly European cities.
 Focus is on distilling best practices and developing methods and tools that allow for those practices to be adapted and adopted across cities.
-While most of Dr. Noring’s work is EU-funded, she has also been commissioned by the Brookings Institution, Siemens Cities, LSE Cities, and La Fabrique de la Cité, the philanthropic branch of Da Vince Group.
+While most of Noring’s work is EU-funded, she has also been commissioned by the Brookings Institution, Siemens Cities, LSE Cities, and La Fabrique de la Cité (the philanthropic branch of Da Vince Group), and she works on the continuous basis with several city governments and private corporations.
 With first-hand knowledge of field research into cities, urban challenges, and solutions, Noring has developed broad experience with global cities and city stakeholders.

-Dr. Noring is an Assistant Professor, Research Director, and heads a team of researchers and project coordinators at Copenhagen Business School.
+Dr. Noring is an Assistant Professor and Research Director heading the Team for Sustainable Urbanisation at Copenhagen Business School in Denmark.
 She is an expert in sustainable urbanisation, renaturing cities, and nature-based solutions at the European Commission.
-Since 2016, Dr. Noring’s company, City Facilitators, has provided specialists with counseling on urban growth, governance, and finance.
+Since 2016, Dr. Noring’s company, City Facilitators, has provided specialist advice and guidance on urban governance, inclusive growth, business development and urban finance mechanisms.

 To download Dr. Noring’s CV please click here.